wwoast/constantina/docs/INSTALL.md

 This will vary based on your OS packaging.
 The Debian/Ubuntu convention: your Nginx .conf file must be symlinked into `/etc/nginx/sites-enabled`, and your UWSGI configuration must be symlinked into `/etc/uwsgi/apps-enabled`.
-If these files exist, then you can start the Constantina server with:
+If these files exist, then you can start the Constantina web and app servers with:

 `systemctl start uwsgi nginx`